 ask for an ILL credit form at the Main Desk, complete and hand to Library staff with payment or ILL tokens*.

-ask a SAP budget holder to complete a SAP internal purchasing requisition to include your name, Smartcard Number (e.g. U11111111) and credit requirements (e.g. 10 web requests), and send to Finance Officer, Robinson Library, Newcastle University, Newcastle upon Tyne, NE2 4HQ.
+ask a SAP budget holder to complete a SAP internal purchasing order to include your name, Smartcard Number (e.g. U11111111) and credit requirements (e.g. 10 web requests), and send email to email@example.com or post to Finance Officer, Philip Robinson Library, Newcastle University, Newcastle upon Tyne, NE2 4HQ.

 To check your credit status

-Use your Smartcard number and library password to login via the Library Catalogue.
-Click on My Account at the top of the screen and then click on the link to credit information.
+Use your Smartcard number and library password to login via Library Search.
+Click on My Account at the top of the screen and then click on Blocks and Messages.